Baitussalam

-Baitussalam is a district (kecamatan) in Aceh Besar Regency, Aceh, Indonesia.
-As of 2023, it had a population of 25,176 and covers an area of 20.84 km².
+Baitussalam is an administrative district (kecamatan) in Aceh Besar Regency of Aceh Province of Indonesia.
+It is situated immediately to the east of the city of Bandar Aceh, and contains some of the eastern suburbs of that city, including part of the coastal zone.
+As of mid 2025, it had a population of 26,806 and covers an area of 20.84 km².

 Governance

 Mukims and villages

-There are two mukims (townships/subdistricts) in Baitussalam, which are Mukim Klieng and Mukim Silang Cadek with 13 villages (gampong).
+There are two mukims (townships/subdistricts) in Baitussalam, which are Mukim Klieng containing 9 villages (gampong) and Mukim Silang Cadek containing 4 villages (gampong).